nfroidure/svgicons2svgfont/README.md

 #    -d, --descent [value]       the font descent [0].
 #    -s, --startunicode [value]  the start unicode codepoint for unprefixed files [0xEA01].
 #    -a, --appendunicode         prefix files with their automatically allocated unicode codepoint.
+#    -m, --metadata              content of the metadata tag.
 ```

 ## API